 Do not think about trying to do the canyon without mountaineering equipment, it’s not possible and you will only hurt yourself or worse.
 The tallest wall is around 20 meters (22 yards high) and most of the drops are 5-10 meters high and there is no way around them.

-About the Barranco de Los Arcos canyon
+About the Barranco de Los Arcos Canyon

 The Barranco de Los Arcos canyon is located above the La Orotava town and is very close to the Piedra de la Rosa lava formation.
 The pictures on internet do not lie – the views created by the arches made from volcanic ash in the canyon are really stunning.
 This definitively is one of the small “brothers” of the Antilope canyon in Arizona, USA.

 Geologically, the canyon has formed in a massive deposit of compressed volcanic ash.
 This is why water has managed to carve out the canyon over millions of years.
-Besides the canyong walls that remind one of sandstone, you will also see outcrops of basalt, tuff, and three magmatic dikes, as well as “frozen” lava at the top of the canyon in some places that originated in later erruptions.
+Besides the canyon walls that remind one of sandstone, you will also see outcrops of basalt, tuff, and three magmatic dikes, as well as “frozen” lava at the top of the canyon in some places that originated in later eruptions.

 Most of the canyon is sand-colored, and surprisingly the color tone changes quite a bit from gray to almost bright orange depending on the amount and direction of sunlight.
 Supposedly, the best time to visit the canyon is on a sunny day around 3-4PM to experience the canyon in all its magnificence (and get those awesome shots for Instagram).
 While we were in the canyon before noon, our pictures also came out quite good.

-Another peculiar fact shared by our guide Jorge – Barranco de Los Arcos is one of the rare canyons on the island that has this sandy/orangen color as most other canyons are gray or black.
+Another peculiar fact shared by our guide Jorge – Barranco de Los Arcos is one of the rare canyons on the island that has this sandy/orange color as most other canyons are gray or black.
 This has to do with acidity of lava or volcanic ash that forms the canyon.
-The more acid the mineral, the blacker the canyon; the less acid, the more of those nice sandy and orange colors you get.
+The more acidic the mineral, the blacker the canyon; the less acid, the more of those nice sandy and orange colors you get.

 The tour organizers are providing you with the following items: